Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Numerical Experiments

-In our numerical experiments, we investigate the performance of these compared Adam-family methods on training ResNet-50 \citep{he2016deep} for image classification tasks on the CIFAR-10 and CIFAR-100 datasets \citep{krizhevsky2009learning}.
+In our numerical experiments, we investigate the performance of these compared Adam-family methods on training ResNet-50 \citep{he2016deep} for image classification tasks on the CIFAR-10 and CIFAR-100 data sets \citep{krizhevsky2009learning}.
 We set the batch size to 128 for all test instances and select the regularization parameter $\varepsilon$ as $\varepsilon = 10^{-15}$.
 Furthermore, at the $k$-th epoch, we choose the stepsize as $\eta_k = \frac{\eta_0}{\sqrt{k+1}}$ for all the tested algorithms.
 Following the settings in \citet{castera2021inertial}, we use a grid search to find a suitable initial stepsize $\eta_0$ and parameters $\tau_1, \tau_2$ for the Adam-family methods provided in PyTorch.
-We select the initial stepsize $\eta_0$ from $\{k_1 \times 10^{-k_2}: k_1 = 1,3,5,7,9, ~k_2 = 3,4,5\}$, and choose the parameters $\tau_1$, $\tau_2$ from $\{0.1/\eta_0, 0.05/\eta_0, 0.01/\eta_0, 0.005/\eta_0, 0.001/\eta_0\}$, to find a combination of $(\eta_0, \tau_1, \tau_2)$ that yield the most significant increase in accuracy after $20$ epochs.
+We select the initial stepsize $\eta_0$ from $\{k_1 \times 10^{-k_2}: k_1 = 1,3,5,7,9, ~k_2 = 3,4,5\}$, and choose the parameters $\tau_1$, $\tau_2$ from $\{0.1/\eta_0, 0.05/\eta_0, 0.01/\eta_0, 0.005/\eta_0, 0.001/\eta_0\}$, to find a combination of $(\eta_0, \tau_1, \tau_2)$ that yields the most significant increase in accuracy after $20$ epochs.
 All other parameters for these Adam-family methods in PyTorch remain fixed at their default values.

-For our proposed algorithms (i.e., Adam-family methods with diminishing stepsizes as in Algorithm \ref{Alg:ADAM}), we keep all other parameters to be the same as those available in PyTorch.
-Moreover, to investigate the performance of our proposed Adam-family methods with Nesterov momentum term, in each test instance we choose the Nesterov momentum parameter $\alpha$ as $0$ and $0.1$, respectively.
+For our proposed algorithms (i.e., Adam-family methods with diminishing stepsizes for $\{\mk\}$ and $\{\vk\}$ as in Algorithm \ref{Alg:ADAM}), we keep all other parameters the same as those available in PyTorch, as we aim to perform minimal modifications to their released counterparts.
+Moreover, to investigate the performance of our proposed Adam-family methods with the Nesterov momentum term, in each test instance, we choose the Nesterov momentum parameter $\alpha$ as $0$ and $0.1$, respectively.
 We run each test instance five times with different random seeds.
 In each test instance, all compared methods are tested using the same random seed and initialized with the same random weights by the default initialization function in PyTorch.